 Operation of this instrument with the toggle switches in the down (OFF and S) position is not recommended for surveys.
-These positions should be used for specific measurements in a radiation field or "hot spot."
+These positions should be used for specific measurements in a radiation field or hot spot.

 Turn the range selector switch to the BAT position.
-The meter needle should fall within the BAT OK or BAT TEST marks on the meter face.
+The meter needle should fall within the BAT OK marks on the meter face.
 Replace the batteries if needed.